-RUSSIA - UKRAINE CONFLICT
+RUSSIA-UKRAINE CONFLICT

-In February 2022, Russia launched a large-scale military invasion of Ukraine and remains engaged in a broad military conflict with Ukraine (Russia-Ukraine Conflict).
+In February 2022, Russia launched a large-scale military invasion of Ukraine and remains engaged in a broad military conflict with Ukraine.
 In response, the United States, European Union, United Kingdom, and other countries have imposed broad, far-reaching sanctions and export controls against Russia, certain Russian persons and certain activities involving Russia or Russian persons.
-These sanctions include bans on the leasing or sale of aircraft to Russian controlled entities; prohibitions regarding the supply of aircraft and aircraft components to Russian controlled entities or for use in Russia, and corresponding prohibitions on providing technical assistance, brokering services, insurance and reinsurance and financing or financial assistance; and prohibitions restricting aircraft operated by Russian airlines from entering certain airspace.
 We have complied and will continue to comply with all applicable sanctions.
-In compliance with the sanctions, we terminated all of our leasing activities in Russia and nine of our aircraft remain in Russia.
-As a result, we recorded losses for the full amount of our Russia exposure during fiscal year 2022.
-Additional details relating to the Russia-Ukraine Conflict can be found in our 2022 annual financial statements.
+In compliance with the sanctions, we terminated all of our leasing activities in Russia and ten of our aircraft (including one managed aircraft) remain in Russia.
+As a result, we recorded losses of \$574.7 million related to our

+Russia exposure during fiscal year 2022.
+Additional details relating to this conflict and our aircraft detained in Russia can be found in our previously issued annual financial statements.

-Our lessees are required to provide insurance coverage with respect to leased aircraft and we are named as insureds under those policies in the event of a total loss of an aircraft.
-We also purchase insurance that provides us with coverage when our aircraft are not subject to a lease or when a lessee's policy fails to indemnify us.
-We have submitted insurance claims for the full net book value of our aircraft that remain in Russia, and in January 2023, we commenced legal proceedings in California against our insurance providers for damages in excess of \$700 million in connection with our losses relating to Russia.
-Insurance recoveries are generally recognized when they are realized or realizable, which typically occurs at the time cash proceeds are received or a claim agreement is executed, while taking into consideration the counterparty's ability to pay the claim amount.
-We intend to continue to pursue remedies for the losses incurred by us; however, the timing and amount of any potential recoveries are uncertain and we have not recognized any claim receivables as of March 31, 2024.
+Our lessees are required to provide primary insurance coverages with respect to leased aircraft and we are named as insureds under those policies in the event of a total loss of an aircraft.
+We also purchase insurance that provides us with coverage when our aircraft are not subject to a lease or when a lessee's policy fails to respond to our claims for loss.
+We have submitted insurance claims for the loss of our aircraft that remain in Russia, and in January 2023, we commenced legal proceedings in California against the insurance providers (the "C&P Insurers") under our contingent and possessed insurance policy (the "C&P Policy") for damages in excess of \$700 million (the "California Litigation").
+In May 2024, we initiated additional proceedings in English court (the "English Litigation") seeking payments for total loss under the various operator (lessee) policies issued by Russian insurers and certain reinsurers located outside of Russia.
+The English Litigation remains in the early stages and no trial date has been set.
+As of March 31, 2025, we had not recognized any claim receivables related to insurance recoveries.